$1.58 billion jackpot goes to lucky Mega Millions player in Florida

-(AP) — Someone in Florida won a $1.58 billion Mega Millions jackpot Tuesday night, ending a stretch of lottery futility that had stretched for nearly four months.
+Someone in Florida won a $1.58 billion Mega Millions jackpot on Tuesday night, ending a stretch of lottery futility that had stretched for nearly four months.

 The winning numbers drawn were: 13 19 20 32 33 and the yellow ball: 14.